 A deckhand primarily works on the deck assisting with the vessel’s activities working with the gear, and handling and sorting the catch.
-They may also manage the maintenance of aquaculture farms.
-Actual deckhand activities will depend on whether they are working on an aquaculture, inshore or deep-water vessel and the species they are targeting.

-Production or line supervisor
+Production or Line Supervisor

 A seafood line supervisor is responsible for overseeing the processing of the product, monitoring staff, and making sure the production requirements are being met within their area of responsibility.
-Production supervisors can work at sea on vessels that carry out processing or in land-based operations.

-Training and Learning Opportunities
+Training & Learning Opportunities

 Deep sea training